AqwamCreates/DataPredict/docs/HighValueProjectTutorials/CreatingProbabilityBasedRecommendationModel.md

-# Creating Regression-Based Recommendation Model
+# Creating Probability-Based Recommendation Model

 Hello guys!
 Today, I will be showing you on how to create a retention-based model that could predict when the player will leave.